Aarav360/Digital-Math-Teacher/README.md

 ## Remaining work

 - **Real "Check my steps"** — Send canvas snapshot to the backend, call the analysis API, and show real step feedback (OCR/LaTeX + comparison) instead of mock data.
-- **Real chat** — Wire chat to the backend (SSE streaming), load chat history from the API, and use a real LLM for tutor responses.
+- **Real chat** — Wire the frontend chat UI to the existing backend SSE endpoint, load chat history from the API, and use a real LLM for tutor responses.
 - **Loading and error handling** — Comprehensive loading states and user-facing errors (401, 404, 5xx) for all API calls; retry where appropriate.

 ---